Vukodlok/FreeCodeCamp-Projects/README.md

 - BarGraph GDP Project - Project from FCC's Data Visualization course using D3, VGA, and APIs to build a dynamic and interactive bar chart of US GDP data.
 - Scatterplot Cyclist Project - Project from FCC's Data Visualization course using D3, VGA, and APIs to build a dynamic and interactive scatterplot of cyclist data.
 - Heatmap Global Temp Project - Project from FCC's Data Visualization course using D3, VGA, and APIs to build a dynamic and interactive heatmap of global temperature data.
+- Choropleth Map Project - Project from FCC's Data Visualization course using D3, VGA, and APIs to build a dynamic and interactive choropleth map of education by geography data.